lamakye7/Warehouse-Stock-Level-Prediction-App/README.md

 # Warehouse-Stock-Level-Prediction-App

-<p> <b>Data@ANZ</b> is about mining and linking datasets to develop stories that matter and challenge the status quo, to deliver on ANZ’s purpose `to shape a world where people and communities thrive`.
-This virtual internship seeks to equip young professionals with data analytics and predictive modeling skills that can be implemented in most organizations.
+<p> <b>Cognizant</b> Cognizant operationalizes AI to reliably deliver efficiency, innovation and agility.
+The virtual internship seeks to equip young professionals Artificial Intelligence(AI) skills.

-Further details about the program can be assessed [here](https://www.theforage.com/virtual-internships/prototype/ZLJCsrpkHo9pZBJNY/ANZ-Virtual-Internship?ref=tCfFoXSNJ4aLnBQye)</p>
+More details about the program can be assessed [here](https://www.theforage.com/virtual-experience/5N2ygyhzMWjKQmgCK/cognizant/cognizant-artificial-intelligence-virtual-experience-program/model-building-and-interpretation)</p>
-- The program consists of 2 modules.
+- The program consists of 5 tasks
-- The files in this repository are only my submitted files.

 <br>